fredericoeusebio/cloudresume/README.md

 - Add a visitor count to the website.
 - ✔Deploy the website to Azure Blob Storage.
 - Enable HTTPS and custom domain support.
--Set up GitHub Actions.
+- Set up GitHub Actions.
-Configure IaC using Github Actions and Azure Bicep Write a blog post.
+- Configure IaC using Github Actions and Azure Bicep
+- Write a blog post.

 ## Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Installing